backprop-ai/backprop/docs/source/Models.rst

 We are still working on adding finetuning support to at least one model for each task.

-See the full model reference in :ref:`kiri-models`.
+See the full model reference in :ref:`backprop-models`.

 Generic Models
 --------------

 Generic models are used to implement more specific models.
 Generic models don't support any tasks out of the box.
-When implementing a model, it is useful to inherit from a generic model to ensure it fits in with other Kiri modules.
+When implementing a model, it is useful to inherit from a generic model to ensure it fits in with other Backprop modules.

 Example usage:

 .. code-block:: python

-    from kiri.models import PathModel
+    from backprop.models import PathModel

     from transformers import AutoModelForPreTraining, AutoTokenizer